rest-for-physics/framework/CONTRIBUTING.md

 inherited classes by using `GetVersion()`, `GetVersionCode()` and `SetVersion()`.

 fVersion is retrieved together with the metadata structure from a ROOT file.
-Then the result of GetVersion() will be different than the local class.
+Then the result of GetVersion() may be different from the REST installed version defined in TRestVersion.h.
 We can compare them and act differently according to the result.

 There are two important parameters defined in `TRestVersion.h`: `REST_RELEASE` and `REST_VERSION_CODE`.
-`REST_RELEASE` is a string that will be stored in any `TRestMetadata` class when it is written for the first time, and it can be recovered using `TRestMetadata::GetVersion()`. `REST_VERSION_CODE` is a code generated using `REST_VERSION( 2, X, Y)` where X and Y are the major and minor version numbers.
+`REST_RELEASE` is a string that will be stored in any `TRestMetadata::fVersion` class member when it is written to disk, and it can be recovered in future using `TRestMetadata::GetVersion()`. `REST_VERSION_CODE` is a code generated using `REST_VERSION( 2, X, Y)` where X and Y are the major and minor version numbers.

 `REST_VERSION_CODE` can be used to determine if a REST version is more recent or older than the installed REST version.
 The code of any metadata structure can be retrieved calling `TRestMetadata::GetVersionCode()`.